StevenHiggs24/aurelia/docs/user-docs/community-contribution/contributor-guide.md

 * **feat**: A new feature
 * **fix**: A bug fix
-* **docs**: Documentation only changes
+* **docs**: Documentation changes only
 * **style**: Changes that do not affect the meaning of the code \(white-space, formatting, missing semi-colons, etc.\)
 * **refactor**: A code change that neither fixes a bug or adds a feature
 * **perf**: A code change that improves performance
 * **test**: Adding missing tests
-* **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation
+* **chore**: Changes to the build process or auxiliary tools and libraries, such as documentation generation

 #### Scope

 The scope could be anything specifying the location of the commit change.
-For example `template-compiler` or `reporter`.
+For example, `template-compiler` or `reporter`.

 #### Subject